evilpaper/shop-til-you-drop/README.md

 pnpm install
 ```

-### 3. Setup database
+### 3. Add .env file for environmental variables

-#### 3.1 Create a .env file and add database url
+Create a `.env` file in the root of the project.

 ```bash
 touch .env
 ```

-Create a `.env` file in the root of the project.
-Get the content for the file from the repository maintainer.
-Copy and paste it into your file.
-It should simply contain a url to the database.
+This file will hold all of your environmental variables.
+We will populate it step by step below.

+### 4. Setup database

-#### 3.2.
-Setup Primsa ORM
+#### 4.1 Setup Primsa ORM

 ```bash
 npx prisma init --datasource-provider sqlite